Brest Fortress: Polish defense of Brest Fortress

-Soviet Defense of Brest Fortress
+Soviet defense of Brest Fortress

-At 04:15 (Moscow time) June 22, 1941, the German Wehrmacht attacked the Brest fortress with no warning.
+At 04:15 (Moscow time) 22 June 1941, the German Wehrmacht attacked the Brest fortress with no warning.
 The attack started with an artillery barrage, including 60cm mortars of the second battery of the Heavy Artillery Battalion 833 Nr.
 III ("Thor") and Nr.
 IV ("Odin").
 The defenders were taken by surprise and initially failed to form a solid front.
 By 09:00 that day, the fortress was completely surrounded.
 The ensuing battle of Brest Fortress lasted for eight days, during which about two hundred soldiers and officers defending the castle died; German casualties amounted to 430 soldiers and officers.

-The last defended part in the fortress was taken by June 29.
+The last defended part in the fortress was taken by 29 June.
 All in all about 6,800 Soviet soldiers and commanders were captured.

 According to Soviet propaganda, the battle lasted until 20 July, with no one surrendering to the Germans.
 This narrative became a testament to the resilience and courage of Red Army and Soviet people.
 A few Soviet soldiers did indeed hold out inside pockets of the fortress until as late as 23 July.

 The last Soviet platoon fighting in the fortress was led by Pyotr Gavrilov, a major commanding the 44th Motor Rifle Regiment of the 42nd Rifle Division.
-He surrendered with his remaining survivors on 23 July, 1941 after holding out for 31 days and was held captive in Hammelburg and Ravensbrück concentration camps until his release after the end of the war in May 1945.
+He surrendered with his remaining survivors on 23 July 1941 after holding out for 31 days and was held captive in Hammelburg and Ravensbrück concentration camps until his release after the end of the war in May 1945.
 He was awarded the Order of Lenin and the title Hero of the Soviet Union in 1957.

 August 1941

-During a journey to different parts of the Eastern front, Hitler and Mussolini visited the fortress on August 26, 1941.
+During a journey to different parts of the Eastern front, Hitler and Mussolini visited the fortress on 26 August 1941.
 Strong security measures were in place.

 Legacy

-War Memorial Complex
+War memorial complex

 In the late 1960s, the construction of the war memorial complex "Brest Hero Fortress" was started.
-The complex was opened on September 25, 1971.
+The complex was opened on 25 September 1971.
 The memorial complex is a national place of grief and pride, a popular tourist attraction.
 It comprises the barracks, gunpowder bunkers, forts and other fortifications, the museum of the defence, located on the site of the old fortress, along with the new monumental structures: the Main Entrance, the Obelisk, the Main Monument, the sculpture "Thirst".

 The centre of the complex is officially known as Ceremonial Square.

-World Heritage status
+Tentative World Heritage site

-This site was added to the UNESCO World Heritage Tentative List on January 30, 2004, in the Cultural category.
+This site was added to the UNESCO World Heritage Tentative List on 30 January 2004, in the Cultural category.
+It was removed from the list in 2016.
+In 2024, it was added to the list again, as a transnational nomination of memorials to the Great Patriotic War together with Russia's Mamayev Kurgan.
 Preservation and development is being carried out by the Brest Fortress Development Foundation.